Acting Chief Executive / Chief of Staff

-Dave leads the Agency and is accountable to the Minster Responsible for Pike River Re-Entry Andrew Little, while working in partnership with the Families Reference Group.
+Michelle Wessing was appointed Acting Chief Executive in August 2021, and is accountable to the Minster Responsible for Pike River Re-Entry Andrew Little, while working in partnership with the Family Reference Group and New Zealand Police.

 Kevin (Dinghy) Pattinson